Community Impact Updates Community Impact Updates

 Safer streets for everyone: Tripoli Road, Panmure crossing upgrade - The pedestrian crossing outside 33 Tripoli Road is being upgraded to a pedestrian refuge.
 This means that a raised island will be added in the middle of the road.
 This upgrade is designed to help everyone cross more safely and to encourage drivers to slow down as they approach the crossing.

-Ireland Road Closure - Watercare - 1 October 2025
+Watercare Ireland Road Closure - 1 October 2025

 The existing wastewater pump station and pipeline on Ireland Road has reached the end of its lifecycle.
 Watercare is replacing this ageing infrastructure to improve the wastewater networks resilience and reduce wet weather overflows.
 Contractors, March Cato, will be undertaking investigation works inside a manhole located on Ireland Road in Panmure on 1 October 2025.